Awards and Recognition

 Prince of Wales Award

-The Scheme seeks to reward selected ADF reservists and their civilian employers for their dedication and commitment to ADF service by providing an opportunity for reservists to undertake a training or development activity that is related to and directly benefits their civilian occupation or profession.
+The Scheme seeks to reward SERCAT 3 to 5 personnel and their civilian employers for their dedication and commitment to ADF service by providing an opportunity for reservists to undertake a training or development activity that is related to and directly benefits their civilian occupation or profession.

 The experience and knowledge gained from a successful activity will provide ongoing benefits to the civilian employer and workplace.
 The scheme also promotes cooperation and support between Defence and civilian employers.